BradleyCanty/DIY-21700-Battery-System/README.md

 # TO DO
 * Take pictures of build steps
 * Write out build steps and include pictures here
-*
+* Add PCB design files (KiCad project files)
+* Add PCB fabrication files (gerber)
+* Complete the temperature sensor circuit: use ATtiny3227 microcontroller instead of ATmega328P

-It is intended to be used with Unmanned Aerial Vehicles or Unmanned Ground Vehicles: the parametric nature allows designing and building a battery system specific to the vehicle's requirements.
+It is intended for use with Unmanned Aerial Vehicles or Unmanned Ground Vehicles: the parametric nature allows designing and building a battery system specific to the vehicle's requirements.
 As such, the value add of such a system is threefold:
 1) you can use cells of your choice (i.e., can optimize for either power output or energy capacity)
 2) you can enjoy a 50% discount by building it yourself
 3) the battery's latching mechanism presents a common interface for battery swapping (either manually or by robot arm), which vastly increases system uptime when compared to on-board charging

+Additionally, safety is paramount.
+A temperature sensor circuit consisting of a microcontroller and thermistors is used to monitor the temperature at each cell station on the battery during flight, with options of alerting the pilot or autolanding the vehicle if a measured temperature exceeds some threshold temperature.
+The circuit itself is integrated into the battery power PCB, and thus it is conveniently tucked away within the battery itself.
+The temperature sensor microcontroller communicates with the flight controller via I2C ports located next to the power connected on the bottom surface of the battery. **Currently, the temperature sensing functionality works on vehicles using Ardupilot control software, however, functionality with PX4 is in-progress.**

 Building this system consists of many steps (see 'Pre-build Steps' section and 'Build Steps' section), and requires specific tools (see 'Required Tools' section).
 As a consequence, many people may find that doing this on their own is too advanced for them.
 The way I can address this is by selling a build kit: in essence, all you would need to do upon receiving the kit is
 1) spot weld the terminals of your favorite cells (purchased separately) to the pre-wired bus bars included in the kit